apajuan/LINE-Sticker-DL-Extension/README.md

 "Download Normal" is for normal, static stickers with no animations or sounds.

 "Download Other Sticker Types" is for stickers with animations, sounds, etc...

+## Notes

+Animated stickers are downloaded as an .apng in the animations folder.
+You would have to convert them yourself to gif, or otherwise yourself.